JiangXL/BIO206-15/Lecture6.md

     import into plastid (one 亲水，疏水)
   +

 ## Transprot between the nucleus and the cytosol
 why exist nuclear fibrilin NPC
-NPC

 ## transport in mitochondrionand choroplast
 Protein translocators --  TIM , TOM
 TIM23, TIM